 Stopping drinking will help reduce damage and the progression of alcohol-related liver disease.

-Are you drinking too much?
-Find out with our Find out if you're drinking too much with our Alcohol Self Assessment tool
+Find out if you're drinking too much with our Alcohol Self Assessment tool

 People can spend 20 years damaging their liver and not feel any of the effects this is doing to them.